 Hydraulic fracturing is a government-regulated technology

-What is Hydraulic Fracturing or "fracking"
+What is hydraulic fracturing or "fracking"?

 Photo Courtesy of Devon Energy

-Hydraulic Fracturing - How it works
+Hydraulic Fracturing: How it works

-Unconventional natural gas reserves are typically located between two and three kilometres below the earth’s surface and hundreds of metres deeper than the deepest drinkable groundwater.
+- Drilling the Well- Unconventional natural gas reserves are typically located between two and three kilometres below the earth’s surface and hundreds of metres deeper than the deepest drinkable groundwater.

-Steel casing is inserted and cemented in place creating a solid barrier between the well and any underground water sources.
+- Surface Casing- Steel casing is inserted and cemented in place creating a solid barrier between the well and any underground water sources.
 Cement is pumped into the wellbore where it surrounds the casing.
 This creates a solid barrier around the well.

-Intermediate casing extends even deeper below any fresh water sources and provides an additional layer to the production casing.
+- Intermediate Casing- Intermediate casing extends even deeper below any fresh water sources and provides an additional layer to the production casing.

-Horizontal drilling techniques extend the well hundreds of metres into the formation to maximize the production zone and allow more natural gas to be extracted from each well, reducing surface impacts.
+- Horizontal Drilling- Horizontal drilling techniques extend the well hundreds of metres into the formation to maximize the production zone and allow more natural gas to be extracted from each well, reducing surface impacts.

-Prior to fracturing, the wellbore casing is perforated to provide an entry point for the natural gas to flow.
+- Perforating the Wellbore- Prior to fracturing, the wellbore casing is perforated to provide an entry point for the natural gas to flow.
 When the perforations are made, the rock cracks.

-Once the cracks in the shale have been created, fracturing fluid is pumped down the well under pressure which fractures the shale rock.
+- Fracturing- Once the cracks in the shale have been created, fracturing fluid is pumped down the well under pressure which fractures the shale rock.
 These factures extend between 50 and 100 metres from the horizontal leg of the wellbore.
 When the fracturing is complete, the sand props open the fractures to provide a pathway for the natural gas to flow into the wellbore more easily.